 Sola Scriptura Redux

 The deeper issue here is really one of interpretive authority.
-Howe says that in my investigations, I “had already assumed that any authority would have to be something along the lines of the Magisterium.”
+Concerning my investigations, Howe says I “had already assumed that any authority would have to be something along the lines of the Magisterium.”
 This is false.
-Rather, that is the conclusion I reached after discovering the doctrinal chaos that ensued from sola scriptura and the fact that the Scripture itself, as well as its orthodox interpretation, were both settled “along the lines of the Magisterium” (namely in ecumenical councils, starting with Acts 15).
+Rather, that idea is the conclusion I reached after discovering the doctrinal chaos that ensued from sola scriptura and the fact that the biblical canon itself, as well as its orthodox interpretation, were both settled “along the lines of the Magisterium” (namely in ecumenical councils, starting with Acts 15).

 This issue received an entire appendix in the book which I won’t repeat here.
-Instead I will simply point out that whatever non-magisterial method Howe claims will resolve these debates, it is clear that it fails.
+Instead I will simply point out that whatever non-magesterial method Howe claims will resolve these debates, it is clear that it has failed.
 There are others who share the same method who disagree with him.
-Howe says he learned the ancient languages to resolve these kinds of debates, yet there are plenty of scholars who know as much or more than Howe does about languages, hermeneutics, and philosophy, who nonetheless do not agree with his theology.
-Some denominations have intellectual heavyweights who even disagree with one another.
+Howe says he learned the ancient languages to resolve these kinds of debates, yet there are plenty of scholars who know as much or more than Howe does about languages, hermeneutics, and philosophy, who nonetheless do not agree with his theology (or each other’s).
 This is simply what happens when a text is used as an ultimate authority.

-And what do Howe’s complaints say about biblical perspicuity?
-Must Evangelicals learn all the ancient languages, philosophy, history, science, etc. in order to choose correctly from among hundreds of denominations that have cropped up since this method came to the fore?
+one familiar with Evangelical doctrine should also ask: what do Howe’s complaints say about biblical perspicuity?
+Must Evangelicals learn all the ancient languages, philosophy, history, science, etc. in order to choose correctly from among hundreds of denominations that have cropped up since sola scriptura was invented?
 And in doing so, would they not be trusting extra-biblical authorities to teach them?
 Perhaps they must all trust an extra-biblical authority like Howe!
 (But of course, how could they judge Howe’s competency?
 Or his teachers?
 And down the rabbit hole we go.)
 The simple fact is that everyone is trusting various non-biblical authorities regardless of what depth they reach in their studies, and regardless of which ones are followed, the division and disunity of those who affirm sola scriptura remains.

 The Evangelical Norm

-Howe also complains that he has “yet to encounter an Evangelical who set ‘narcissism’ above truth.”
-That’s fine, and I am glad that has been his experience.
-It has not been mine, even though I do not recall saying so in the book.
-It bears pointing out once again that Howe’s response is a criticism of my story.
+Here Howe complains that he has “yet to encounter an Evangelical who set ‘narcissism’ above truth.”
+That’s fine, and I am glad that such has been his experience.
+The issue, though, is whether or not it has been mine – and it hasn’t.
+Once again, Howe’s criticism is of my story.
 If I knew a lot of evangelicals that I thought were narcissists, that’s part of my story whether or not such judgments are accurate.
-I did not generalize my experience (note my numerous qualifications to the contrary in the quote Howe included above), and so I should not have been criticized for doing so unless I specifically made such a claim (which I did not).
-Once again, Howe is not responding to what I actually said.
+I did not generalize my experience to all Evangelicals (note my numerous qualifications to the contrary in the quote Howe included above), and only then would Howe’s experience be relevant.

 PART 2: “Drowning in the Wading Pool”